poisson-solvers

 Layout

-mathematica/— reference.wlsscripts (problem, PCG, eigen checks, Nyström)python/—poisson.py,pcg.py,preconditioners.py,nystrom.py,neural/,experiments/reports/— the report suite (00–14)interactive/— self-contained browser demos (hierarchical-solvers.html,adi-sweep.html)results/— JSON summaries + NPO checkpoint (deterministic, reproducible)figures/— PNGs at dpi=150;mma_*are Mathematica exports
+mathematica/— reference.wlsscripts (problem, PCG, eigen checks, Nyström)python/—poisson.py,pcg.py,preconditioners.py,nystrom.py,neural/,experiments/reports/— the report suite (00–15)interactive/— self-contained browser demos, including the incidence-pseudoinverse explorerresults/— JSON summaries + NPO checkpoint (deterministic, reproducible)figures/— PNGs at dpi=150;mma_*are Mathematica exports